tumble1999/savaslabs.github.io/_posts/2015-07-06-map-in-drupal-8.md

 For reference, here's the settings for my Places view:
 <img src="/assets/img/blog/map-in-drupal-8/places-view.png" alt="Screenshot of settings for the Places view" class="blog-image-xl">

 We've just set up a view that outputs GeoJSON data at [site-url]/points.
-Take a second to go to that URL and check out your data.
+Take a minute to go to that URL and check out your data.
 In the next step, we'll use this page to populate our map with points.

 ### Create the map div and add a base map